 The city of Istanbul is one of the most beautiful places to relax in the midst of work.
 If you are newly married then don’t make any mistake in choosing this place for your honeymoon.
 Here Europe and Asia are divided by the Bosphorus River.
 On the cruise, The feeling of drinking coffee in the Bosphorus and enjoying the soft morning light is really different. you will be fascinated by minarets of Hagia Sophia.
 So Istanbul is the best place to travel.

-Best place to visit in Istanbul in 2023
+You should visit in Istanbul in 2023

 The Blue Mosque